KxSystems/docs/docs/wp/disaster-floods/index.md

 P| `month`cos_t`sin_t`elv`imp`CatAreaSqKm`WsAreaSqKm`CatAreaSqKmRp100`WsAreaS..
 ```

-These dictionaries were then used to extract the appropriate columns from each table to make them suitable to be inserted into machine learning models later.
-This is achieved by using the `split_dict` function which takes a table as input, aswell as `M` or `P` indicating which model is being used.
+These dictionaries were then used to extract the appropriate columns from each table, to make them suitable inputs to machine learning models.
+This is achieved by using the `split_dict` function which takes a table as input, as well as `M` or `P` indicating which model is being used.

 ```q
 q)split_dict:{(!). flip(
    (`ungauged;flip x[ungauge[y]]);
    (`gauged;flip x[gauge[y]]);
    (`forecast;flip x[forecast[y]]))}
 q)split_dict[all_monthly_data;`M]
 ungauged| 7i  -0.959493  -0.2817326    456f 1.454468 0.7407  526.9086 0.1926 ..
 gauged  | 7i  -0.959493  -0.2817326    456f 1.454468 0.7407  526.9086 0.1926 ..
 forecast| 7i  -0.959493  -0.2817326    456f 1.454468 0.7407  526.9086 0.1926 ..
 ```
-The function returns a dictionary containing the matrix for each ungauged,gaged and perfect forecast datasets.
+The function returns a dictionary containing the matrix for each of the ungauged, gauged and perfect forecast datasets.

 ```q
 q)(split_dict[all_monthly_data;`M])`ungauged